vladimirtudor22/QA_Selenium/readme.md

    - Page and functionality loading time.

 10. **Security and Privacy:**

     - Verifying security measures for user data.
     - Management of passwords and secure authentication.

+11. **Personalized Recommendations:**

+- A personalized recommendation system that suggests products to users based on their previous browsing and purchasing behavior.

+12. **Wishlist:**

+- Ability for users to save their favorite products in a wishlist for future purchases.

+13. **Product Comparison:**

+- Functionality that allows users to compare specifications and prices of multiple products.

+14. **Real-time Pricing:**

+- Continuous updates of product prices to reflect current offers and fluctuations.

+15. **Prime Membership:**

+- Subscription offering special advantages to users, such as fast and free delivery for eligible products.

+16. **Affiliate Program:**

+- Opportunity for users to become affiliates and earn commissions from sales generated through affiliate links.

+17. **Special Sale Events:**

+- Special campaigns and sale events like Black Friday, Cyber Monday, and other seasonal promotions.